stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 right-aligned.
 We don't hurry to insert it into our `window` because we need some sort of “grid” to make the form look like a real calculator.

-Indeed there is `Grid` widget in the `Graphics.UI.Gtk.Layout.Grid` module.
+Indeed, there is the `Grid` widget in the `Graphics.UI.Gtk.Layout.Grid` module.
 This is an example of a more complex container that has its own interface for better control of layout.
 We will be using the following functions from its API:

 ```haskell
 -- | Creates a 'Grid'.